SavvyFi For Individuals

 Can you tell me more about the account?

 Your savings will be invested in a Vanguard age-based option through my529’s 529 program.
 Vanguard’s age-based option starts out with higher growth potential when your future grad is younger and automatically reduces risk as your child approaches college age.

 What if my child does not attend college?

 If your child does not attend college, there are many options for what you can do with your college savings.
-You can transfer your 529 account to another family member, use the funds for your own education, or withdraw the funds with a 10% penalty on your earnings to give and give your child a head start on other important financial goals.
+You can transfer your 529 account to another family member, use the funds for your own education or withdraw the funds with a 10% penalty on your earnings to give your child a head start on other important financial goals.